Texas Revolution: Background

 Following the Mexican War of Independence, Texas became part of Mexico.
 Under the Constitution of 1824, which defined the country as a federal republic, the provinces of Texas and Coahuila were combined to become the state Coahuila y Tejas.
+(Note: For the purposes of this article, "Texas" refers to the area north of the Medina and Nueces Rivers and west of the Sabine River.
+"Coahuila y Tejas" comprises both Texas and the province of Coahuila.
+The "Republic of Texas" includes Texas and the land between the Nueces River and the Rio Grande.)
 Texas was granted only a single seat in the state legislature, which met in Saltillo, hundreds of miles away.
 After months of grumbling by Tejanos (Mexican-born residents of Texas) outraged at the loss of their political autonomy, state officials agreed to make Texas a department of the new state, with a de facto capital in San Antonio de Béxar.

 Texas was very sparsely settled, with fewer than 3,500 non-Native residents, and only about 200 soldiers, which made it extremely vulnerable to attacks by native tribes and American filibusters.
 In the hopes that an influx of settlers could control the Indigenous resistance, the bankrupt Mexican government liberalized immigration policies for the region.
 Finally able to settle legally in Texas, Anglos from the United States soon vastly outnumbered the Tejanos.
-Most of the immigrants came from the Southern United States.
-Many were slave owners, and most brought with them significant prejudices against other races, attitudes often applied to the Tejanos.
+(Note: Weber (1992), states that in 1830, there were approximately 7,000 foreign-born residents and 3,000 Mexican-born residents.
+Todish, Todish & Spring (1998), states that there were 16,000 Anglos and only 4,000 Mexican-born residents in Texas in 1830.)
+Most of the immigrants came from the Southern United States, and included slave owners.
+Most brought with them significant prejudices against other races, attitudes often applied to the Tejanos.
 Mexico's official religion was Roman Catholicism, yet the majority of the immigrants were Protestants who distrusted Catholics.

 A map of Mexico, 1835–1846, showing administrative divisions.
 The red areas show regions where separatist movements were active.

 Mexican authorities became increasingly concerned about the stability of the region.
 The colonies teetered at the brink of revolt in 1829, after Mexico abolished slavery.
 In response, President Anastasio Bustamante implemented the Laws of April 6, 1830, which, among other things, prohibited further immigration to Texas from the United States, increased taxes, and reiterated the ban on slavery.
 Settlers simply circumvented or ignored the laws.
 By 1834, an estimated 30,000 Anglos lived in Coahuila y Tejas, compared to only 7,800 Mexican-born residents.
 By the end of 1835, almost 5,000 enslaved Africans and African Americans lived in Texas, making up 13 percent of the non-Indian population.